MicrosoftDocs/Virtualization-Documentation/virtualization/internal/contribute_to_the_docs.md

 3. Click My Profile >>  Security tab  >> Personal Access tokens >> Add
 4. In Description, name it Git and then in Expires In change it to 1 year.
 5. Leave the other defaults and then click Create Token.

 **Before you do anything else, make sure you copy and paste the token someplace safe!!!!**

 A .txt file on your OneDrive for Business is a good place.

 When you are asked for username in GitBash, use your full e-mail address (alias@microsoft.com) and Git access token as your password.
-You should only ave to use the access token once, after that your corporate password should work.
+You should only have to use the access token once, after that your corporate password should work.

 ### Clone the repository locally
 1. Go to the [repository in VS Online](https://mseng.visualstudio.com/DefaultCollection/Documentation/_git/HyperV)

-2.On the right part of the page, click **Clone** and copy the address for cloning into your clipboard.
-Is should be:
+2. On the right part of the page, click **Clone** and copy the address for cloning into your clipboard.
+It should be:
 ```
 https://mseng.visualstudio.com/DefaultCollection/Documentation/_git/HyperV
 ```